Skip to main content

 Translation

 You can create alternate language versions of your pages in Brightspot.
-You essentially need to rebuild your site in each language you want to use, but once it's set up it becomes easy to manage the versions in Brightspot.
+You essentially need to rebuild your site in each language you want to use, but once the translation has been set up it becomes easy to manage the versions in Brightspot.

 Add Site Settings

-If you want to translate pages on your site you'll need to start with adding a few settings here.
-Find the translation settings for your site in the main menu at Admin > Sites and Settings (Main tab) > Translation.
+If you want to translate pages on your site, you'll need to start with adding a few settings here.
+Find the translation settings for your site in the main menu at Admin > Sites and Settings > CMS > Translation.

 If you want to translate anything, you need to at least add something to the Type Settings, otherwise you won't have the option to translate anything.